 During the daytime, when business usage was high, there was a per-minute charge to use Prestel, but in the evenings and weekends, traditionally the quiet times, it was free apart from the telephone call.
 Unfortunately, with Micronet being so popular, suddenly the quiet times became fairly busy!
 Prestel took over Micronet in 1989, and merged it with their other online offerings, forming the BT Dialcom Group.
 In 1991, Prestel decided to introduce a charge during the previously free times, effectively doubling the cost of accessing the service, and within months managed to kill off the home usage almost completely, confirmed by the closure of Micronet that October.
 After a decision to concentrate on core network services and not value-added services, the whole lot was sold off to a private consortium, and from there it ended up with Financial Express, where, after a brief appearance as ‘New Prestel’ it was closed down completely.

 Despite numerous enquiries, it seems that the hardware and software that was used to run Prestel has all vanished without trace.
-Financial Express seem to have lost everything, and not even the BT Archives can report holding any data.
-All that remains is the relatively few isolated pages that were saved on disc by service users or contributors over the years.
+Financial Express seem to have lost everything, and even the BT Archives have nothing of consequence.
+All that remains is the relatively few isolated pages that were saved on disc by service users over the years.
 If you know different, please do get in touch!